 Maybe that’s why we had such high expectations for Italy.
 It’s hard to discount its charms, but honestly, not all of Italy was very charming.

 Often in the bigger cities like Florence, Bologna, or Salerno, we felt like we were on this quest, searching for the authentic Italy that people daydream about.
-While in Rome, we found ourselves staying in a diverse, melting pot community that didn’t feel very Italian.
+While in Rome, we found ourselves staying in a diverse, melting-pot community that didn’t feel very Italian.

 In fact, toward the end, Italy started feeling redundant.
-One too many shopping promenades, uninspiring looking pizzas, and overpriced gelato stands.
+One too many shopping promenades, uninspiring-looking pizzas, and overpriced gelato stands.

 Often shocked at our surroundings, we kept quietly exclaiming to one another, “Why don’t people ever mention how DIRTY Italy is?”
-One of our more shocking discoveries taking place on a hill hike in which we jokingly called, “the trail of heroin tears” as the route was laced with hypodermic needles and bent spoons.
+One of our more shocking discoveries took place on a hill hike in which we jokingly called, “the trail of heroin tears” as the route was laced with hypodermic needles and bent spoons.

 6 Best Places to See in Italy